EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 19. Can I Become a Citizen with an EB-5 Visa?

-• The EB-5 visa is an immigrant visa category.
-This means that as a successful applicant, you can become a permanent resident.
+- The EB-5 visa is an immigrant visa classification.
+This means that after successfully completing the EB-5 process, you become a lawful permanent resident (a green card holder).

-• As a permanent resident, you may apply to become a US citizen; this process is called naturalization.
+- As a permanent resident, you may apply to become a US citizen after a certain period of time; this process is called naturalization.

-• To naturalize, you must also be physically present in the US for at least 2 and a half years during the 5 year period.
-During this time, you cannot be absent from the US for a single period longer than 180 days.
+- To naturalize, you must also be physically present in the US for at least 2 and a half years during the 5 year period.
+During this time, you must maintain continuous residence in the United States.

 The documents included in the EB-5 petition are very important to get a successful result.